navnitms/zeptomail-sdk-go/README.md

 func main() {
-    // Initialize email client for sending emails and file uploads emailClient := zeptomail.NewEmailClient("YOUR-API-KEY")
+    // Initialize email client for sending emails and file uploads
+    // Make sure you only pass the API KEY excluing the "Zoho-enczapikey" prefix emailClient := zeptomail.NewEmailClient("YOUR-API-KEY")

     // Initialize templates client for managing email templates